assembly3/SWE3313Proj/README.md

 // Selected panels are updated in the Java_Project_3.jar file, added to the repository directory.

 // Command line interface of application login authentication implemented, with the use of C# class file, containing methods pertaining to requirement specifications.
+(Download to Windows C: Drive)

 The remaining API module tasks within the graphical user interfaces of JavaFX_Project_2.exe, will be implemented.